 Equipment rented on a month-to-month agreement with no fixed term is considered a rental.
 Equipment rented on an agreement with a fixed term (longer than one month) is considered to be leased equipment.
 The AVP for Business Affairs and Controller must approve all lease or lease/purchase contracts.
 Printing Services no longer handle copier leases for departments.
 See the Purchasing and Contracting Services web page for more information.

 Leased equipment must be reflected on the inventory records for insurance purposes.
 When a piece of leased equipment (such as a copier) is replaced, the inventory records must be updated to reflect the removal of the old equipment.
 See the Add Property web page for more information.

 A lease may be either an operating or a capital lease.
 Capital leases are considered to be similar to a purchase and are subject to special rules.
 See the "Lease Test" belowfor the four-part test for determining the status of a lease.

-As part of the Closing of the Books at fiscal year end, the Office of Business Affairs is required to report to the Controller's Office the remaining lease payments owed in future years for all leases held by the University of Oregon.
+As part of the Closing of the Books at fiscal year end, the Business Affairs Office is required to report to the Controller's Office the remaining lease payments owed in future years for all leases held by the University of Oregon.
 This includes operating leases and capital leases.
-The Lease memo belowis sent to all departments annually in early June to update the list of current leases for the preparation of this report.
+The Lease memo below is sent to all departments annually in early June to update the list of current leases for the preparation of this report.